open-formulieren/open-forms/docs/developers/backend/modules/authentication.rst

 To determine which authentication option was used you have to check the returned claims.
-This is done by the :func:`_get_user_chosen_authentication_attribute()` function; it checks the returned claims against the global configuration for bsn and kvk claims.
+This is done by the :func:`_get_user_chosen_authentication_attribute()` function; it checks the returned claims against the configuration for bsn and kvk claims.
 If they match, then we know if the user logged in using bsn, kvk or anonymous/pseudo.

 Generic OIDC support